lambdamikel/LambdaSpeak/README.md

 ![LambdaSpeak Gallery](images/ls20-breadboard-b.JPG)

 The pin [allocations for the Xilinx CPLD](firmware/ls20/xilinxXC9572XL/Main.ucf) and the [pin assignments for the ATmega](firmware/atmega644/ls195-pins.h) can be found in this repository.
-LambdaSpeak 2.0 uses the same ATmega 644 pin assignment and firmware as LambdaSpeak 1.95; hence, the only difference is in firmware for the GAL / CPLD.
+LambdaSpeak 2.0 uses the same ATmega 644 pin assignment and [ATmega 644 firmware](firmware/atmega644/lambdaspeak15181920combined.hex) as LambdaSpeak 1.95; hence, the only difference is in firmware for the GAL / CPLD.

 ### The LambdaSpeak 1.95 Printed Circuit Board (PCB)